Expand volumes on Azure Stack HCI and Windows Server clusters

 In Windows Admin Center, connect to a cluster, and then select Volumes from the Tools pane.

-At the top of the volumes detail page, select Expand.
+At the top of the volumes detail page, select Settings.

-Enter a new larger size, and then select Expand.
+Enter a new larger size in the right pane, and then select Save.

 On the volumes detail page, the larger storage capacity for the volume is indicated, and the alert on the Dashboard is cleared.